cirosantilli/notes/my-hardware.md

 TODO exact model.
 Polish brand.
 Hybrid style bike: https://en.wikipedia.org/wiki/Hybrid_bicycle

+2019-07-26: the front crank was sometimes making loud cracking noises when I pedalled hard.
+Then, after two weeks, it also started making very loud screeching noises, and then finally I couldn't pedal anymore, and I took it to the shop.
+They changed the bottom bracket, 45 pounds, 30 for the piece, a BB UN55 Shimano bottom bracket: https://www.chainreactioncycles.com/shimano-un55-square-taper-bottom-bracket/rp-prod71369 | http://web.archive.org/web/20190726190947/https://www.chainreactioncycles.com/shimano-un55-square-taper-bottom-bracket/rp-prod71369 Photo of the piecet that was taken out, notice some broken metal pieces and one of the ball bearing that were left: https://photos.app.goo.gl/6sqbM4kgDG5Pm7p58

+2019-06-30: fill tires, using 90PSI, was TODO

+2019-06-20: right gear wire broke, when opened for fixing was rusty near hand shifter

 2019-04-07: fill tires, using 90PSI, was 40PSI.
 Also on Giant Flourish.

 2019-03-30: repair bearings back wheel, true back wheel, remove rust from chain.
 Result: 50 pounds: